Support

 Analytics and measurement

-When configuration is enabled for the live site, Dont Wordle uses analytics tools to understand page performance and user flow.
+When configuration is enabled for the live site, Dont wordle pro uses analytics tools to understand page performance and user flow.
 The current codebase includes Microsoft Clarity and Google Analytics for Firebase integrations.
 Those tools help answer product questions such as whether people reach the rules page from the homepage, whether the blog hub is clear enough, whether players start and finish games, how often people open the share flow, and whether archive navigation makes it easier to find more puzzles.

 The purpose of that measurement is site improvement, not personal targeting.
 It helps the project see where users drop off, which pages deserve clearer internal links, and whether content updates are genuinely useful.
 If you want to understand why pages like About or Contact exist at all, analytics is part of the answer: it helps confirm whether the site is becoming easier to navigate and more trustworthy.